-- There was an open and transparent approach to safety and an effective system in place for reporting and recording significant events. - Risks to patients were assessed and well managed. - Staff assessed patients' needs and delivered care in line with current evidence based guidance.
-Staff had been trained to provide them with the skills, knowledge and experience to deliver effective care and treatment. - Patients said they were treated with compassion, dignity and respect and they were involved in their care and decisions about their treatment.
+- There was an open and transparent approach to safety and an effective system in place for reporting and recording significant events. - Staff assessed patients' needs and delivered care in line with current evidence based guidance. - Patients said they were treated with compassion, dignity and respect and they were involved in their care and decisions about their treatment. - Information about services and how to complain was available and easy to understand.
+However, there was not a robust method for recording complaints or audit trail.

-- Information about services and how to complain was available and easy to understand.
-Improvements were made to the quality of care as a result of complaints and concerns. - Patients said they found it easy to make an appointment with a named GP and there was continuity of care, with urgent appointments available the same day. - The practice had good facilities and was well equipped to treat patients and meet their needs. - There was a clear leadership structure and staff felt supported by management.
-The practice proactively sought feedback from staff and patients, which it acted on. - The provider was aware of and complied with the requirements of the duty of candour.
+- Patients said they found it easy to make an appointment with a named GP and there was continuity of care, with urgent appointments available the same day. - The practice had good facilities and was well equipped to treat patients and meet their needs but did not have health and safety and fire safety risk assessments in - The practice did not have a clear leadership structure but staff did tell us they felt supported by management. - The provider was aware of and complied with the requirements of the duty of candour.